ol-MEGA/ppca/README.md

 # Privacy preserving conversation analysis (PPCA)
 We conducted experiments with the open-source speech-processing toolkit [SpeechBrain](http://speechbrain.github.io/) for analyzing conversations in everyday life situations while preserving privacy.
-We consider the two main privacy aspects for speech recordings: the linguistic speech content and the speaker identity, hence Automatic Speech Recognition (ASR) and Automatic Speaker Verification (ASV).
+We consider the two main privacy aspects for speech recordings: the linguistic speech content and the speaker identity, evaluated with Automatic Speech Recognition (ASR) and Automatic Speaker Verification (ASV).
 Our utility tasks are Voice Activity Detection (VAD) and Speaker Diarization (SD).

 <p align="center">
   <img src="https://raw.githubusercontent.com/ol-MEGA/ppca/main/docs/images/privacy_utility_scheme.svg" alt="PrivacyUtilityFigure"/>
 </p>

 ## ASR Pipeline
 This pipeline has been derived from the [SpeechBrain](http://speechbrain.github.io/) LibriSpeech ASR recipe.
 First, it creates the data manifests in a json format and then uses them for the training of an ASR (transformer + CTC) model.
 For training, we used the full 960 hours of LibriSpeech.
+For finetuning, we used the 360 hours of LibriSpeech.

 ### Create the data manifest